 Where the design community meets.

-Design+Code Joined almost 6 years ago via an invitation from Kelly S. Meng has invited Alex Aubert, Armand Grillet, David Suriano, Alex Cican, Miranda Lee and 27 others, Kate Hsiao, Sofia AK, Adam Patarino, Zander Martineau, Maximilian Tagher, Luboš Volkov, Mathieu Mayer, James Tang, Benny Ng, Christopher Yeung, George Papadakis, James De Angelis, Dan Malarkey, Juan Arreguin, Patrik Ward, Patrick Lewis, Osandi Sekoú, Jean-Marc Denis, Yaro Pat, Camilo Mahecha, selcuk yilmaz, Travis Favaron, Christopher Davis, Dwight Battle, Artem Fedorov, Neil Berry, neeraj kumar
+Design+Code Joined about 6 years ago via an invitation from Kelly S. Meng has invited Alex Aubert, Armand Grillet, David Suriano, Alex Cican, Miranda Lee and 27 others, Kate Hsiao, Sofia AK, Adam Patarino, Zander Martineau, Maximilian Tagher, Luboš Volkov, Mathieu Mayer, James Tang, Benny Ng, Christopher Yeung, George Papadakis, James De Angelis, Dan Malarkey, Juan Arreguin, Patrik Ward, Patrick Lewis, Osandi Sekoú, Jean-Marc Denis, Yaro Pat, Camilo Mahecha, selcuk yilmaz, Travis Favaron, Christopher Davis, Dwight Battle, Artem Fedorov, Neil Berry, neeraj kumar

 Hey Sebastian, I'm the author of the course.
 Super happy to hear that you finished the course.
 Thanks for the valuable feedback.